State Judicial Services

 - Haryana Judicial Services

 - Jharkhand Judicial Services

-Classes at the Academy are personally conducted by Prof K Madan, Gold Medalist Delhi University Law Centre.
+All material at the Academy is personally prepared by Prof K Madan, Gold Medalist Delhi University Law Centre.

 You can find out more about the respective exams by visiting the links above.
 This page will be updated with the current information on each exam as and when it is available.

 Contact Us to know more.

 A Career In The Judiciary – What to Expect

 If you have an inclination towards public service and believe in the Justice System, a career in the judiciary could be a good option for you.
 It is an outstanding way to remain closely connected with your background in law, while at the same time practicing and navigating both the theoretical and practical aspects of it.
 In addition, you gain the satisfaction of performing a public service and ensuring delivery of justice to your fellow man.